gruifin/SD_HU_3/README.md

 * Clear screen

 ### Demo
 The API comes with a demo code.
 The code will execute all the function of the API through commands over the UART.
-Command of the UART are build by the following way:
+Commands of the UART are build by the following way:

 * Line ```[x1, y1, x2, y2, weight, color```
 * Ellipse ```[x-mp, y-mp, radius-x, radius-y, color]```